paulcarvalho/paulcarvalho.github.io/index.md

 ### About me

-I joined the [Humphries Lab](http://ahumphrieslab.com/) at the University of Rhode Island in 2016.
-Broadly, I'm interested in marine fisheries ecological and conservation research that can be used to inform management.
-For my dissertation, I'm investigating the impacts of fishing pressure, and the use of multiple fishing gears, on coral reef fish communities in Indonesia.
+In 2016, I joined the [Humphries Lab](http://ahumphrieslab.com/) at the University of Rhode Island to pursue a PhD.
+For my dissertation research, I am investigating the impacts of fishing pressure, and the use of multiple fishing gears, on coral reef fish populations in Indonesia.
+Broadly, I'm interested in marine fisheries ecology and conservation and interdisciplinary scientific research.
+In addition to my PhD, I was a graduate research fellow at the [National Socio-Environmental Synthesis Center](https://www.sesync.org/), where I worked with a group of graduate students to explore social discourse around environmental damage from hurricanes.
+Prior to attending the University of Rhode Island (2 weeks prior!)
+I completed my master's degree at California Polytechnic State University in San Luis Obispo.